Loft Insulation Guide

 According to the Energy Saving Trust, loft insulation is one of the most cost-effective energy improvements you can make.
 It is quick to install, relatively inexpensive, and can make a noticeable difference to your heating bills and comfort.

-Loft insulation is one of the most commonly funded measures through the ECO4 scheme.
+Loft insulation is one of the most commonly funded measures through the Great British Insulation Scheme (GBIS).
 Many households pay nothing at all.

 ~25%